 How do you get off the matrix?

 Individuals’ names are removed on a regular basis, over 4,000 have been removed from the GVM since its inception in 2012.

 Here are some examples of why individuals’ names are removed from the matrix.

-They’re engaging in a diversion programme for a period of time (six months) and haven’t come to police notice since that engagement started.
+They are engaging in a diversion program for a period of time (6 months) and haven’t come to police notice since that engagement started.

-They haven’t come to police notice for a significant period (six months or longer).
+They have not come to police notice for a significant period (12 months).

-They’ve moved away from London and are no longer believed to be involved in gang criminality within our jurisdiction.
+They have moved away from London and are no longer believed involved in gang criminality within the Metropolitan Police Area.

 Who uses the matrix?